 A married couple could sell $120,000 worth of taxable assets purchased long ago that have appreciated 600% and not owe any tax, as long as the assets have been held for over a year.
 Their capital gains when selling would be $120,000 (value when sold) – $20,000 (cost basis) = $100,000 long-term capital gains.

-Outside income could foul this up, of course, but the bottom line is that your total taxable income should be under that magic number.
+Additional outside income could foul this up, of course, but the bottom line is that your total taxable income should be under that magic number of $83,350 if married filing jointly and half that for single filers.

 A single filer wanting tax-free withdrawals and a $120,000 budget would want to sell assets that have not seen such massive price appreciation.
 She could sell $120,000 worth of BRK-B that she purchased about five years ago for $70,000 for a $50,000 long-term capital gain.

-Subtract her $12,200 2019 standard deduction and she’s got taxable income of $37,800.
-That’s in the 0% long-term capital gains bracket and she owes no federal income tax that year.
+Subtract her $12,950 2022 standard deduction and she’s got taxable income of $37,050.
+That’s well within the 0% long-term capital gains bracket, and she owes no federal income tax that year.

 The 0% Capital Gains Bracket

-Depending on when you retire, you may have a lot of time between then and age 70.5 where RMDs make withdrawals mandatory.
-If you find yourself in great financial shape and are feeling generous (and I hope both are true for you), you also have the option of donating your RMD as a qualified charitable distribution, which avoids an increase in taxable income (and benefits the charity of your choice).
+Depending on when you retire, you may have a lot of time between that day and age 72 where RMDs make withdrawals mandatory.
+If you find yourself in great financial shape and are feeling generous (and I hope both are true for you), you also have the option of donating your RMD as a qualified charitable distribution (up to $100,000 of it), which avoids an increase in taxable income (and benefits the charity of your choice).

 If you want your taxable account to mimic a Roth IRA in retirement, remaining in the 0% long-term capital gains (and qualified dividend) bracket is key.